Education & Professional Development

 Caltrans District 11 LS Exam Review Course

-The Executive Board and Caltrans District 11 are excited to announce the 2025-2026 edition of a long-lasting tradition that aims to prepare the next generation of surveyors for licensure.
+The Executive Board and Caltrans District 11 were excited to announce the 2025–2026 edition of a long-lasting tradition that aimed to prepare the next generation of surveyors for licensure.

-This year’s edition of the LS Exam Review course will be available in a hybrid format, allowing future surveyors from across California and beyond to learn from our collection of experts.
-For those who register, a MS Teams link will be provided.
-For those in the San Diego area, it is encouraged to attend in person at the Caltrans District 11 office (4050 Taylor Street, San Diego, CA 92110).
-Our speakers always appreciate your attendance.
+That year’s edition of the LS Exam Review course was available in a hybrid format, allowing future surveyors from across California and beyond to learn from a collection of experts.
+For those who registered, an MS Teams link was provided.
+For those in the San Diego area, attendance in person at the Caltrans District 11 office (4050 Taylor Street, San Diego, CA 92110) was encouraged.
+The speakers always appreciated attendees’ presence.

-Meetings for the course run every Thursday between 6:30 PM and 9:00 PM from December 4 to December 18, 2025.
-There is a break for the holiday season, then the meetings resume on the same schedule starting January 8, 2026.
-The final day of the course is March 26, in time for the CA PLS Exam.
+Meetings for the course ran every Thursday between 6:30 PM and 9:00 PM from December 4 to December 18, 2025.
+There was a break for the holiday season, and the meetings resumed on the same schedule starting January 8, 2026.
+The final day of the course was March 26, in time for the CA PLS Exam.

-The topics that will be covered over the course of 15 days include: Introduction to BPELSG, legal descriptions, the CA Subdivision Map Act & PLS Act, public lands, boundary, riparian, photogrammetry & map standards, error analysis, GNSS, GPS, geodesy, California coordinates, construction, and business practices, culminating in a mock exam.
-That’s less than $7.00 a class for members & $9.00 a class for non-members!
+The topics covered over the course of 15 days included: Introduction to BPELSG, legal descriptions, the CA Subdivision Map Act & PLS Act, public lands, boundary, riparian, photogrammetry & map standards, error analysis, GNSS, GPS, geodesy, California coordinates, construction, and business practices, culminating in a mock exam.
+That amounted to less than $7.00 a class for members and $9.00 a class for non-members.

 California Young Surveyors Network